| www.nextnano.com/documentation/tools/nextnano3/input_syntax/keywords/optical-absorption.html

 only the imaginary part.

-- In step 3, for each electron (
+In step 3, for each electron (el) and for each hole

-(hl ) eigenvalue (i.e. ev00* ), the
+(hl) eigenvalue (i.e. ev00*), the

 energy dispersion E(kx,ky) is written out to the